App-Akademie/task_app/README.md

 ### Setup for new Batches

 1. Fork this repository for your batch
+2. Remove / Update `README.md`
-2. Share the repository with the batch students
+3. Share the repository with the batch students

 ### Add sample solutions